-- Food assistance and some financial assistance available through the Department of Social and Health Services offices.
+- Food assistance and some financial assistance is available through the Department of Social and Health Services offices.
 Llimited walk-in traffic in every office, but services are available online at washingtonconnection.org and over the phone at 1-877-501-2233.
 Some program requirements have been modified or waived because people cannot perform or access those requirements.
 Please apply to determine eligibility.

-NEW: Beginning April 17, 2020 some residents will qualify for emergency cash assistance to help with immediate needs through the Department of Social and Health Services.
+- Beginning April 17, 2020 some residents will qualify for emergency cash assistance to help with immediate needs through the Department of Social and Health Services.
 The federal government has approved implementing the Disaster Cash Assistance Program, or DCAP, in Washington state.

 The Governor’s declaration of a statewide emergency and subsequent proclamation on March 18 enables DSHS to offer DCAP benefits to people who are not eligible for other cash assistance programs.
 The assistance is available to all Washington families and people without children who meet the income and resource limits of the program.
 DSHS estimates more than 175,000 households may be eligible for this assistance.

 This cash assistance is available to Washington residents regardless of citizenship status, and does not require applicants to provide a Social Security number.
 Eligible households will receive their DCAP benefits for one month in a 12-month period during an emergency.
 The benefit amount depends on household size, income and need, ranging from a maximum of $363 for a single person to a maximum of $1,121 for a household of eight or more people.
 Once approved, people will receive their DCAP benefits on an existing Electronic Benefit Transfer, or EBT, card or a new EBT card will be sent via U.S. Mail.